 Rapid Re-housing (RRH) provides Prince George's County residents who are homeless with short-term housing subsidies allowing them to quickly achieve stable housing and become sustainably re-housed.
-RRH assistance will be provided on a declining basis and all participants will be reassessed monthly to determine individual subsidy levels based on need and progress towards goals.
+RRH financial subsidy will generally be provided on a declining basis and all participants will be reassessed monthly to determine individual subsidy levels based on need and progress towards goals.
 Assistance will cease as soon as the participant is determined to be stable but may be provided for a period of no more than twelve (12) months.
 See the Prince George's County Continuum of Care: Rapid Re-Housing Policies and Procedures, incorporated herein by reference.

-An applicant shall be eligible to receive RRH assistance if he/she:
+An applicant shall be eligible to receive RRH assistance if they:

-- 1) Is a resident of Prince George's County. - 2) Is currently homeless as defined by HUD which includes having a primary nighttime residence that is a publicly or privately operated shelter or transitional housing facility designed to provide temporary living accommodations; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; - 3) Is referred by the HSP's Coordinated Entry Sub-committee, - 4) Has a documented VI-SPDAT score between 5 and 9, AND - 5) Has no other housing option (must be validated by the CoC).
+- 1. Are a resident of Prince George's County, and, - 2.
+Are currently literally homeless as defined by HUD (which includes having a primary nighttime residence that is a publicly or privately operated shelter or transitional housing facility designed to provide temporary living accommodations; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings), and, - 3.
+Are referred by the Coordinated Entry Prioritization Team, and, - 4.
+Have no other housing option (must be validated by the CoC).

-Given that there will be more eligible applicants for RRH funds then limited resources can support, additional criteria will be considered by the HSP's Coordinated Entry sub-committee and priority will be given to candidates who demonstrate the current capacity (or well-planned, potential capacity) to quickly achieve stable housing, AND who meet at least one of the following conditions:
+Given that there will be more eligible applicants for RRH funds then limited resources can support, additional criteria will be considered by the HSP's Coordinated Entry Steering Committee and priority will be given to candidates who demonstrate the current capacity (or well-planned, potential capacity) to quickly achieve stable housing, AND who meet at least one of the following conditions:

-- Homelessness status was a result of a one-time crisis financial, health, domestic violence for whom it can reasonably be assumed will become self-sustaining once the crisis is resolved. - Reasonable expectation for career advancement or increased income as indicated by tenure in current employment, expected completion of education/vocational programs, achievement of skills and training certifications, or pending military, retirement or social security benefits. - Documented opportunity of receiving subsidized housing or an assisted living placement within approximately twelve (12) months. - Referred and case managed by one of the County's problem-solving courts (re-entry, drug, veterans, family and youth). - Defined as UHY, elderly, Domestic Violence survivor, disabled (including HIV).
+- Homelessness status was a result of a one-time crisis financial, health, domestic violence for whom it can reasonably be assumed will become self-sustaining once the crisis is resolved. - Reasonable expectation for career advancement or increased income as indicated by tenure in current employment, expected completion of education/vocational programs, achievement of skills and training certifications, or pending military, retirement or social security benefits. - Documented opportunity of receiving subsidized housing or an assisted living placement within approximately twelve (12) months. - Referred and case managed by one of the County's problem-solving courts (re-entry, drug, veterans, family and youth). - Defined as Unaccompanied Homeless Youth, elderly, Domestic Violence survivor, or having a diagnosed disability (including HIV).

-Transitional Housing - Rapid Rehousing
+Joint Transitional-Rapid Rehousing

-An applicant shall be eligible to receive Transitional Housing-Rapid Rehousing if he/she:
+An applicant shall be eligible to receive Transitional-Rapid Rehousing if they:

-- 1) Is a resident of Prince George's County. - Is currently homeless as defined by HUD which includes having a primary nighttime residence that is a publicly or privately operated shelter or transitional housing facility designed to provide temporary living accommodations; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; - 3) Is referred by the HSP's Coordinated Entry Sub-committee, - 4) Has a documented VI-SPDAT score between 5 and 9, AND - 5) Has no other housing option (must be validated by the CoC).
+1. Are a resident of Prince George's County, and,

+- 2. Are currently literally homeless as defined by HUD (which includes having a primary nighttime residence that is a publicly or privately operated shelter or transitional housing facility designed to provide temporary living accommodations; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings), and, - 3.
+Are referred by the HSP's Coordinated Entry Prioritization Team, and, - 4.
+Have no other housing option (must be validated by the CoC).

-Given that there will be more eligible applicants for TH-RRH then limited resources can support, additional criteria will be considered by the HSP's Coordinated Entry sub-committee and priority will be given to candidates who demonstrate planned, potential capacity to achieve stable housing, AND who meet at least one of the following conditions:
+Given that there will be more eligible applicants for TH-RRH then limited resources can support, additional criteria will be considered by the HSP's Coordinated Entry Steering Committee and priority will be given to candidates who demonstrate planned, potential capacity to achieve stable housing, AND who meet at least one of the following conditions: